Android Pay, now known as Google Pay, is a phone app that allows you to use your Android OS phone as a contactless credit card.

-Following in the footsteps of Apple, Google launched their much anticipated 'digital wallet' app Android Pay in the UK on 18 May 2016.
+Following in the footsteps of Apple, Google launched their much anticipated 'digital wallet' app Android Pay in the UK in 2016.
+Two years later Android Pay and Google Pay became one, and the service is now known simply as Google Pay.
 You can link the app to your credit and debit cards and spend wherever contactless payments are accepted.

-Read more with our mobiles guide on how to set up Android Pay.
+Read more with our mobiles guide on how to set up Google Pay.

 Compare the best-selling mobile phone deals from the UK's biggest networks.